bogdanvuk/rst/examples/paper/source/index.rst

 During each iteration of |algo|, a small portion (|alpha|) of DT nodes' test coefficients is mutated at random.
 Coefficient is mutated by flipping one of its bits at random position.
 Every change in node test influences the classification, as the instances take different paths through the DT, hence ending up classified differently.
 Usually one coefficient per several nodes (dictated by |alpha|) is mutated each iteration, in order for classification result to change in small steps.
 Parameter |alpha| is adapted from one iteration to other depending on the speed at which the DT fitness is improving in a manner that |alpha| is increased each iteration there is no improvement, and reset to default minimal value when new individual is selected as current best.

 On the other hand, topology mutations represent very large moves in the search space, so they are performed even less often.
 In every iteration, there is a small chance (|rho|) that a node will either be added to the DT or removed from it.
 This change either adds an additional test for the classification, or removes one or whole subtree of tests.
 The node is always added in place of an existing leaf, i.e. never in place of an internal non-leaf node.
+The test coefficients of the newly added non-leaf node are calculated in the same way as are the root test coefficients during initialization.
 On the other hand, if node is to be removed, it has to be one of the non-leaf nodes.
 By adding a test, a new point is created where during classification, instances from different classes might separate and take different paths through the DT and eventually be classified as different.
 This increases the accuracy of the DT.
 On the other hand, by removing the unnecessary test the DT is made smaller.
 Size of the DT is also an important factor in its fitness.

 The fitness of a mutated individual (DT) is evaluated using the training set.
 The DT is let to classify all the problem instances and the classification results are then compared to the desired classifications specified in the training set.
 The pseudo-code for this task is given in :num:`Algorithm #fig-fitness-eval-pca`.
 The input parameter *dt* is the current decision tree individual and *train_set* is the training set.